Jennifer Darrah, Faculty, Department of Sociology, UH Mānoa

 Research

-My research lies at the intersections of urban sociology, the study of race/ethnicity, and politics.
+My research lies at the intersections of urban sociology, the study of race/ethnicity/indigeneity, and politics.
 In Hawaiʻi, I’ve done research related to local and Indigenous peoples’ resistance to high-end luxury housing developments, and more recently I’ve studied homelessness and affordable housing.
-In other metropolitan areas, I have studied how access to safe and high-quality neighborhoods makes a difference in peoples’ lives.
-Finally, I research the household choices and perceptions behind racial and economic residential segregation.
-I collaborate with graduate students and especially welcome the opportunity to work with graduate students interested in research and engagement in communities of Hawaiʻi.
+In other metropolitan areas (including Baltimore, Dallas and Cleveland), I have studied how access to safe and high quality neighborhoods makes a difference in peoples’ lives.
+My work has increasingly addressed concerns about the regulation and criminalization of homelessness in Honolulu and beyond.
+Finally, I continue to conduct research on the household choices and perceptions behind persistent racial and economic residential segregation.
+I collaborate on research with graduate students and especially welcome the opportunity to work with graduate students interested in research and engagement in communities of Hawaiʻi.

 Community Engagement